PCI Compliance for Small Business: What You Need To Know

 Tips for Filling Out an SAQ:

-- The SAQ expects “yes or no” answers to the listed questions with expected testing procedures relevant to each.
+- The SAQ expects “yes or no” answers to the listed questions along with testing procedures relevant to each.
 Use these testing procedures as a method to verify your compliance and confidently answer the questionnaire.

 - The last section of the SAQ allows you to specify your action plan should you fail any of the PCI DSS Requirements, which includes the steps you are taking and the estimated date by which you expect to complete these steps.